New opportunity for DANE for web

 Concept of a secure digital chain

 The advantage of the new approach is clear: it means that a TLS connection can be established more quickly than if all the necessary records (or, more precisely, resource record sets) have to be requested separately (out-of-band).
-That applies not only to general TLS connections, but also to DoH and DoT, for which fewer connections therefore need to be initiated.
+That applies not only to general TLS connections, but also to DoHLink opens in new tab and DoTLink opens in new tab, for which fewer connections therefore need to be initiated.

 DANE and DNSSEC